Captain Universe: Reception

+Critical reception

+Jasmine Shanelle of The Mary Sue included Captain Universe in their "6 of Marvel’s Most Powerful Women Who Have Yet to Hit the Big Screen" list.
+Matthew Jackson of The A.V.
+Club included Captain Universe in their "15 Marvel superheroes and villains we want to see in the MCU" list.
+Marc Buxton of Den of Geek ranked Captain Universe 11th in their "Guardians of the Galaxy 3: 50 Marvel Characters We Want to See" list.
+CBR.com ranked Captain Universe 1st in their "Marvel's Strongest Cosmic Heroes" list, 1st in their "Marvel Comics: The 20 Most Powerful Female Members Of The Avengers" list, and 12th in their "20 Powerful Female Marvel Characters We Hope To See In The MCU's Phase Four" list.

 Other versions

-Captain Universe/Death's Head 3.0
+Captain Universe Initiative / Death's Head 3.0

-In one possible future of the Marvel Universe, Advanced Idea Mechanics has examined the Uni-Power and attempted to duplicate it.
+In one possible future of the Marvel Universe, Advanced Idea Mechanics has examined the Uni-Power and attempted to duplicate it with the Captain Universe Initiative.
 The duplicate, referred to as the 'Alias-Power' or 'Uni-Alias', has the ability to animate the Death's Head 3.0 robot.
 While resident in Death's Head, it took the form of a conscience.
 On one occasion, when asked to rescue an evil scientist from a jail, it instead rescued a human rights activist.
 When the robot killed a UN researcher, the power brought him back to life.
 The researcher then confronted the robot, forcing it to acknowledge the conscience.
 Afterwards, Death's Head began working for the UN as an anti-terrorist hit-man.

 The Captain Universe-Quasar composite entity of Earth-Set

-After finally freeing himself of a circular orbit in an imploding dimension the superhero known as Quasar returned to the site of a major battle between himself, Doctor Strange, The Thing, Thor and the evil Elder God Set.
-Shocked to find his comrades dead, Quasar screamed into the Heavens as a glowing red light consumed him.
+After finally freeing himself of a circular orbit in an imploding dimension, the superhero known as Quasar returned to the site of a major battle between himself, Doctor Strange, The Thing, Thor, and the evil Elder God Set.
+Shocked to find his comrades dead, Quasar screamed into the heavens as a glowing red light consumed him.
 It changed him and infused him with the powers of Captain Universe.
-After merging the Uni-Power with his own Quantum Bands; Quasar took Doctor Strange's Eye of Agamotto and left the imploding dimension.
+After merging the Uni-Power with his own Quantum Band, Quasar took Doctor Strange's Eye of Agamotto and left the imploding dimension.

-When he arrived most of the remaining heroes had been murdered by either Set's fearsome power or at the hands of his seven mind controlled brides.
+When he arrived, most of the remaining heroes had been murdered by either Set's fearsome power or at the hands of his seven mind-controlled brides.
 Quasar found The Silver Surfer attempting to keep the creature at bay.
-Filled with an immeasurable amount of rage the Quasar/Captain Universe entity summoned the Eye of Agamotto and pulled himself and Set into the Eye's pocket dimension where they would do battle for all eternity.
+Filled with an immeasurable amount of rage, the Quasar/Captain Universe entity summoned the Eye of Agamotto and pulled himself and Set into the Eye's pocket dimension where they would do battle for all eternity.
 Later on, Quasar of Earth-616 viewed his counterpart facing Set.